East L.A. walkouts: Background

 Most of the Chicanos have never had it so good.
-Before the Spanish came, he was an Indian grubbing in the soil, and after the Spaniards came he was a slave.
+Before the Spanish came, he was an Indian grubbing in the soil, and after the Spaniards came, he was a slave.
 It seems to me that America must be a very desirable place, witness the number of "wetbacks" and migrants both legal and illegal from Mexico.

 To improve these conditions, the students decided to organize.
-Esparza, Larry Villalvazo and a few other UMAS members, along with teacher Sal Castro, helped organize hundreds of students to walk out of classes in 1968 protests to highlight the conditions that they faced.
+Esparza, Larry Villalvazo, and a few other UMAS members, along with teacher Sal Castro, helped organize hundreds of students to walk out of classes in the 1968 protests to highlight the conditions that they faced.
 As the protests grew, they gained the attention of the school board, which agreed to meet with students and listen to their demands.

 Another leading female role in the walkouts was Victoria "Vickie" Castro.

-Vickie Castro was born in East Los Angeles and attended a high school in East Los Angeles in the early 1960s and knew what the students of the late 60s were going through.
-She attended UCLA and was going for education administration.
-In college she was approached by Sal Castro to attend a youth conference to bring young, educated Chicanos together and bring awareness of their fight and struggles.
-David Sanchez and Vickie Castro were the founding members of the Brown Berets and also held meetings at their coffee shop called La Piranya.
-It was a small bohemian coffee shop which was famous for its hippie-style shops around that time.
-The Brown Berets were also in attendance and recruited some of the students.
+Castro was born in East Los Angeles and attended a high school in East Los Angeles in the early 1960s.
+She then went to the University of California, Los Angeles, where she was approached by Sal Castro to attend a youth conference to bring young, educated Chicanos together and bring awareness of their fight and struggles.
+With David Sanchez, she was a founding member of the Brown Berets and also held meetings at their coffee shop, La Piranya.
 According to Sal Castro, "I knew both Vickie and David because both had attended one of the Camp Hess Kramer conferences and were impressive young people.
 As a result of their experiences at the conference, they became more political."
-At these conferences is where she found her voice, she states, “This is where I got my voice.
+Vickie Castro later said of these conferences, “This is where I got my voice.
 This is where my passion for justice was born in me.
 It changed my whole being.”